shossains/OOPProject/doc/API-List.md

 ## VegMeal

 To add a vegetarian meal to the person's account.
-Returns information about the persons vegetarian meals.
+Returns the amount of points.
+It will always return the amount of points, whether or not you have added a vegetarian meal, so you get immediate feedback.

 ### Request:
 * *type*: VegMeal
 * *addMeal*: Boolean, if you want to indicate that you have added a meal, use true, if you just want to retrieve information, give it false.

 ### Response
-* *points*: Integer, The current total of points the user has
+* *points*: Integer, The current total of points the user has.
 * *added*, Boolean, confirms that the meal has been added.
+Doesnt get returned if you set addMeal to false.

 ### Example
 {"type" : "VegMeal", "username" : "mike", "password" : "hunter2", "addMeal", "false"}

+Response:

+{"points" : "42"}